-Tahini Paste is a very popular Middle Eastern vegan and gluten-free condiment made using just 2 ingredients – Sesame Seeds and Extra Virgin Olive Oil.
+Tahini Paste (Tahina, Tahini Sauce) is a very popular Middle Eastern condiment made using just 2 ingredients – White Sesame Seeds and Extra Virgin Olive Oil.
 Some people also add a little salt to their recipe but I am not a fan.

-Although Tahini Paste is available in the market very easily these days, making it home has many benefits.
+Although Tahini Paste is available in the market very easily these days, making your own tahini at home has many benefits.

-- Homemade is much economical than the storebought one.
+- Homemade is much more economical than the storebought one.

-- It is free of any preservatives and artificial olors.
+- It is free of any preservatives and artificial colors.

-- You can easily double or triple the recipe and freeze for later use.
+- You can easily double or triple the recipe and freeze it for later use.

 - It makes for a great food gifting option.

-Optional – You can add in a little salt to make tahini taste better.
+Optional – You can add a pinch of salt to the recipe.
 It is totally optional and if making tahini to make desserts, definitely skip adding it.

 How To Make Tahini Paste

-Add 1 cup white sesame seeds to a wide pan and toast on medium-low heat until they are slightly browned and crisp.
-Keep stirring throughout while toasting.
+Add 1 cup of white sesame seeds to a wide dry skillet and toast them on medium-low heat until they are slightly browned, fragrant and crisp (3-5 minutes).
+Stir continuously while toasting.